ihorizonsr/docker-basics/README.md

 <img width="557" alt="image" src="https://user-images.githubusercontent.com/111513801/185914093-401eb14a-698d-48bf-b862-29fc816251eb.png">

-> **Virtualization** − Virtualization is the technology that can simulate your physical hardware (such as CPU cores, memory, disk) and represent it as a separate machine.
+> **Virtualization** − Virtualization is the technology that can simulate the physical hardware (such as CPU cores, memory, disk) and represent it as a separate machine.
 It has its own Guest OS, Kernel, process, drivers, etc. Therefore, it is hardware-level virtualization.
 Most common technology is "VMware" and "Virtual Box".

 > **Containerization** − Containerization is "OS-level virtualization".
 It doesn't simulate the entire physical machine.
-It just simulates the OS of your machine.
+It just simulates the OS of the machine.
 Therefore, multiple applications can share the same OS kernel.
 Containers play similar roles as virtual machine but without hardware virtualization.
 Most common container technology is "Docker".

 ### Difference between Virtualization and Containerization
 The following table compares and contrasts the different features of Virtualization and Containerization